SHOOTING OUT THE LIGHTS

 ". . . the author’s writing is evocative, and her story is both unique and intriguing. . . difficult to put down.

 A captivating family account that delivers compelling, acutely observant writing."

-Fairley grew up in Cincinnati, Ohio.
-She attended the University of Southern California and holds an MFA in Mixed Media from the University of Michigan.
-She lives in Ann Arbor, Michigan.
+She grew up in Cincinnati, Ohio, attended the University of Southern California, and holds an MFA in Mixed Media from the University of Michigan.
+Kim lives in Ann Arbor, Michigan.